DuelRevolvers/duelcrate/README.md

 ## Disclaimer

 DuelCrate was coded with the assistance of AI.
-It has been tested, but you may still encounter bugs or rough edges — feedback is welcome!
+It has been tested, but you may still encounter bugs or rough edges.
+Feedback is welcome!